tifsheline/anilog/README.md

 5. As a user, I want to change my login information when necessary.

-6. As a user, I want to delete old statuses.

-7. As a user, I want to add multiple photos to my profile and attach photos to my status updates.
+6. As a user, I want to add multiple photos to my profile and attach photos to my status updates.

 ##Credits